ulf85/RvineGofTest/README.md

 The used R code for the Monte Carlo simulations in the Vine Copula part are given in this repo.
 The used MATLAB code for the copula part can be requested from Yajing Zhu.

-The code heavily builds on functionality from the **VineCopula package** ([CRAN](https://cran.r-project.org/web/packages/VineCopula/index.html), [github](https://github.com/ulf85/VineCopula)), inparticular on the functions _RVineHessian_ and _RVineGradient_.
+The code heavily builds on functionality from the **VineCopula package** ([CRAN](https://cran.r-project.org/web/packages/VineCopula/index.html), [github](https://github.com/ulf85/VineCopula)), in particular on the functions `RVineHessian` and `RVineGradient`.

 ## RVineGofTest_new.R

-Since the code is not finally cleand and brushed for a package or to be part of the VineCopula package the file naming is quite lazy.
+Since the code is not finally cleaned and brushed for a package or to be part of the VineCopula package the file naming and function names are quite lazily chosen.
 Sorry for that.
-Nevertheless, this file inclued the main function RVineGofTest_new2, which calculated the test statistics for various goodness-of-fit test developed in the paper.
-The function is inspired by the RVineGofTest function of the VineCopula package having alos its argument names.
-The different goones-of-fit (GOF) tests are refered by the method argument:
+Nevertheless, this file includes the main function `RVineGofTest_new2()`, which calculated the test statistics for various goodness-of-fit test developed in the paper.
+The function is inspired by the RVineGofTest function of the VineCopula package having also its argument names.
+The different goodness-of-fit (GOF) tests are referred by the `method` argument:

 + "White2" = Determinant White Test
 + "White3" = Trace White Test